Native Writers, Artists

 on murals, as well as in his work as an illustrator, teacher and writer.

 In 1949, Fred Kabotie and Paul Saufkie started the Hopi Silversmith Cooperative Guild.
 This opened the door for

-more Hopis to become famous for creating native jewelry in the overlay style.
-This design is cut into one piece of
+more Hopis to become famous for creating native American jewelry in the overlay style.
+This design is cut into one

-silver and then soldered over another piece of silver.
-The design is then oxidized, which makes it stand out in the
+piece of silver and then soldered over another piece of silver.
+The design is then oxidized, which makes it stand

-silver.
-Fred Kabotie's mark on Hopi art continues to this day, and, it's safe to say, will continue into the future.
+out in the silver.
+Fred Kabotie's mark on Hopi art continues to this day, and, it's safe to say it will continue.

 It's also interesting to note that Fred Kabotie's Hopi name was Nakavoma, which means "from day to day."
 His

 name represents his father's Sun Clan.
 It was shortened to the nickname kavoti, which refers to "tomorrow."

 "I think his biggest influence to me was to be aware of all the voices in the world and how the art sort of